minhanhle93/Joint_Saving_Accounts/README.md

 * A folder named `Execution_Results` that contains all execution result images.
 These images confirm that the deposit and withdrawal transactions, which are designed to test the `JointSavings` functionality in the JavaScript VM, worked as expected.

-## Compile and Deploy Your Contract in the JavaScript VM (now called Remix VM Merged)
+## Compile and Deploy the Contract in Remix VM Merged (used to be JavaScript VM)

 1. I have successfully compiled the smart contract.